Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Alternative Uncertainty Measures

 \section{Alternative Uncertainty Measures}

 Although we have mainly focused on the above three information-theoretic uncertainty measures throughout the paper, there are plenty of alternatives one can consider depending on the problem setups.
 In this section, we examine some possible alternative uncertainty measures, \textit{Rényi entropy}, \textit{Tsallis entropy}, and \textit{informational energy}.
+These sophisticated measures may be worth investigating for the LLM agents' inference interface, characterized by long-range interactions, evolving memory, and the multifractal property.

 \paragraph{Rényi entropy~\citep{renyi1961measures}} has been widely applied in modern machine learning, ecology, biodiversity science, and quantum information, among other fields.
 Given an order parameter { $0<\alpha<\infty$} and { $\alpha \neq 1$}, it is defined as { $H_{\alpha}(X)=\frac{1}{1-\alpha}\log (\sum_{x\in\mathcal{X}} P(x)^{\alpha})$} and generalize many other entropies: max-entropy { $H_{0}(X)=\log|\mathcal{X}|$}, Shannon entropy { $\lim_{\alpha\rightarrow1} H_{\alpha}(X)=-\sum_{x\in\mathcal{X}} P(x)\log P(x)$}, collision entropy { $H_{2}(X)=-\log \sum_{x\in\mathcal{X}}P(x)^{2}$}, and min-entropy { $H_{\infty}(X)\doteq \min_{x\in\mathcal{X}}-\log P(x)$}.